michaelsbradleyjr/vps-setup/README.md

     alias sudo-keep='sudo env PATH=$PATH'

-This will allow the npm tool (see notes below) to work properly when invoked with `sudo` in the context of an NVM installation.
+This alias will allow the npm tool (see notes below) to work properly in conjunction with `sudo`, in the context of an NVM installation.

 In time `.sh_aliases` will probably end up containing other helpful shortcuts like: